SUMANTHXT900/BUNKoo-EXTENSION/README.md

 2. Go to the "Import Timetable" section.
 3. Select and upload the JSON file.
 4. Your timetable will now be auto-loaded into the app.

 ---

-## 🧪 Local Testing (Optional)

-If you don’t have live access to the portal:

-1. Open the provided `G-Student.html` sample file in Chrome.
-2. Use the extension as described above to extract and export timetable data.

----